Qualtagh/OracleDBUtils/README.md

 ___
 **Installation notes:**

-Compile types.sql and fraction.sql, then p_utils.sql.
+Compile types.sql and fraction.sql, then p_utils.9.sql for Oracle 9 or p_utils.sql for later versions.
 Java rights are needed only for "calculate" function.
 ___
 **Development notes:**